AxsPlayer/Course_Machine-learning/Stanford_Course/CS231n/Course_2/README.md

 	- Intraclass.

 ## Classifier.
 - First classifier: Nearest Neighbor.
+It's the easiest method to try at first and you can try different kind of distance.
+Different distance means different boundary.